Delta SkyMiles® Platinum American Express Card review

 The CardName combines the benefits of a travel rewards credit card with flying perks that may make you feel like a jetsetter.
 American Express is a CardRatings advertiser.

-As a welcome bonus, new CardName cardholders can earn 50,000 bonus miles once spending $3,000 in the first six months of account membership.
+As a welcome bonus, new CardName cardholders can earn 60,000 bonus miles after you spend $3,000 in eligible purchases on your new card in your first six months of card membership.
 Plus, receive $2,500 MQDs each medallion qualification year and get closer to status with MQD Headstart.
 Card members also get 15% off when using miles to book award travel on Delta flights through delta.com and the Fly Delta app.
 (Discount not applicable to partner-operated flights or to taxes and fees.)

 CardRatings Tip